 Vitamin D works even better if taken with vitamin K2.
 Both are anti-inflammatory and can prevent as well as treat infections successfully.

-2) VITAMIN A – is often deficient in the Canadian population, especially in people with problems absorbing fat soluble vitamins from food.
+2) VITAMIN A – is often deficient in the North American population, especially in people with problems absorbing fat soluble vitamins from food.
 Vitamin A is not only vital for healthy vision but also important as a viral illness preventive.
 Dr. David Brownstein recommends that healthy people take 5,000 IU daily, and 100,000 IU daily for four days at the first sign of illness.
 This is not a recommended dose for pregnant women who should just stick with a good prenatal multiple vitamin and mineral supplement.
 Be sure to take vitamin A, not beta-carotene (which won’t work for this purpose).

 3) IODINE – is a tremendously important mineral for optimal immune system functioning.
 Most people know iodine is important for thyroid function but few know that there is no bacteria, virus, fungus or parasite known to be resistant to iodine.
 To have an antiviral effect, one must take doses much higher than the RDA.
 Dr. David Brownstein, who has written a book on the therapeutic uses of iodine, recommends taking 25 mg daily for prevention and 50 – 100 mg daily at the first sign of illness.
 You will need a prescription for these higher doses but you can easily get iodine from fish, seafood, kelp, dulse, and other seaweed options.
 Kelp, sea salt, or dulse powder can be sprinkled on food for added iodine.
 Avoid the high prescription doses if you suffer from Hashimoto’s thyroiditis because it may make the condition worse.